Privacy

 • Last name, first name and email address when including applicant in our talent pool

-• Last name, first name and other data entered when using our chatbot system
+• Last name, first name and other data entered when using our chat-system

 • IP address when using the Albacross service